YoussefAshraf001/Code_Quests_BOD/README.md

 - 🏢 **Companies Table** showing company details & employee count
 - ✅ **Todos (Expansions) Table** with filtering
 - 🌍 **World Map** using `react-globe.gl` to visualize users’ cities
+  - Includes a **graceful fallback**: if WebGL is not supported or disabled, a static message is displayed instead of a blank screen.
 - 🌗 **Dark Mode** toggle (persisted in `localStorage`)
 - 🧭 **Collapsible Sidebar** with animations (Framer Motion)
 - 🔔 **Notifications** (using `react-hot-toast`)